-How to Bake a Basic Sourdough Boule
+How to Use a Dutch Oven for Sourdough Bread

-Knead the dough for a few minutes, until it passes the windowpane test.
 To windowpane test, take a golf ball sized dough ball and stretch it out thin, to see if you can see light through the middle of it before the dough breaks.
-Return dough to the bowl, cover with a plate/lid/wet tea towel/beeswax wrap.
-If desperate, use plastic wrap.
-But I prefer not to have it in the house.

-Basic Sourdough Boule
+Dutch Oven Sourdough Boule

 Equipment